Undertale: Development

 Undertale was developed by Toby Fox across 32 months.
 Development was financed through a crowdfunding campaign on the website Kickstarter.
 The campaign was launched on June 25, 2013, with a goal of US$5,000; it ended on July 25, 2013, with US$51,124 raised by 2,398 people.
-Undertales creation ensued after Fox created a battle system using the game creation system GameMaker: Studio.
-He wanted to develop a role-playing game that was different from the traditional design, which he often found "boring to play".
-He set out to develop a game with "interesting characters", and that "utilizes the medium as a storytelling device ... instead of having the story and gameplay abstractions be completely separate".

-Fox worked on the entire game independently, besides some of the art; he decided to work independently to avoid relying on others.
 Fox had little experience with game development; he and his three brothers often used RPG Maker 2000 to make role-playing games, though few were ever completed.
 Fox also worked on several EarthBound ROM hacks while in high school.
+Before the release of Undertale, he was best known for composing music for the webcomic Homestuck, starting in 2010.
+Undertale was the first full game that he wrote.
+The name of the game: Undertale was inspired from Fox noticing that the names of EarthBound and Homestuck were both made up of two words stuck together.
+Fox wanted the name of the game to be "similarly catchy".
+Another inspiration of the name for Undertale comes from the game: Cave Story where Fox swapped out the name "story" with "tale" due to the words meaning the same thing and Fox replacing "Cave" with "Under" in the game's name due to the game taking place underground.

+According to Fox, he was casually reading Wikipedia in December 2012 when he found its article for array data structures, something Fox did not have knowledge of.
+After reading the page, he thought about how he could use it to create a text system for an RPG.
+After completing it, he came up with the idea of creating a battle system.
+This system, which was created using the game creation system GameMaker: Studio, informed how Fox wrote the story, as both are intertwined.
+He wanted to develop a role-playing game that was different from the traditional design, which he often found "boring to play" despite his love for JRPGS.
+He set out to develop a game with "interesting characters", and that "utilizes the medium as a storytelling device ... instead of having the story and gameplay abstractions be completely separate".

+Fox worked on the entire game independently, besides some of the art; he decided to do so to avoid relying on others.
 Temmie Chang worked as the main artist for the game, providing most of the sprites and concept art.
 Fox has said that the game's art style would likely remain the same if he had access to a larger team of artists.
 He found that "there's a psychological thread that says audiences become more attached to characters drawn simply rather than in detail", particularly benefiting from the use of visual gags within the art.
+Retrospectively, Fox described Undertale as "a huge katamari of things that [he likes] that [he] combined arbitrarily", adding that part of the story "was almost written improvisationally at the last minute".